 - metadata API—enables programmatic access to Salesforce metadata customization and migrations

-- streaming API—enables the real-time transmission of events and data changes as they occur
+- Streaming API—enables the real-time transmission of events and data changes as they occur

 Apex Code and Visualforce

 Apex Code and Visualforce are Salesforce’s native frameworks for custom integrations or extending Salesforce’s features.
 Developers can create custom Apex classes, triggers, and Visualforce pages that will enable interaction with external systems.
+In 2025, these tools will have evolved to support more advanced features like AI-powered code suggestions and automated testing.

 Pre-Built Integrations